Skip To Main Content

 This information is provided in response to your request.
 Resources may contain information about doses, uses, formulations and populations different from product labeling.
 See Prescribing Information above, if applicable.

-What is the incidence of injection site reactions associated with Mounjaro® (tirzepatide) use in adults with type 2 diabetes?
+What is the incidence of injection site reactions associated with Mounjaro® (tirzepatide) use in adults and pediatrics with type 2 diabetes?

 See important safety information, including boxed warning, in the attached prescribing information.